-Cara Reese is entering her fourth season as head coach of the Wheaton field hockey program in 2016.
+Cara Reese is entering her fifth season as head coach of the Wheaton field hockey program in 2017-18.
 Reese, who is the seventh head coach in the history of the program, joined the Wheaton staff after seven years at Vassar College including a four-year stint as head coach.

 Reese guided the Lyons to their first double-digit win season since 2011 last fall as the Blue and White finished their 2014 campaign with a 10-8 record overall.
 Along with success on the field, Wheaton produced in the classroom as well tying the single-season program record for New England Women's and Men's Athletic Conference (NEWMAC) Academic All-Conference selections with four total.